 BIRTH CONTROL IMPLANT

-A single-rod progestin implant, Implanon® or Nexplanon®, has been approved for use in the US and elsewhere.
+A single-rod progestin implant, Implanon or Nexplanon, has been approved for use in the United States and elsewhere.
 It is inserted under the skin into the upper inner arm by a healthcare provider (picture 3).
 It is effective for up to three years, but can be removed if pregnancy is desired sooner.
 Insertion and removal can be done in an office or clinic.

 The implant is one of the most effective methods of birth control.
 It provides three years of protection from pregnancy as progestin is slowly absorbed into the surrounding tissues.
 It is effective within 24 hours of insertion.
 Irregular bleeding is the most bothersome side effect.
 Fertility returns rapidly after removal of the rod.